AndronikosGl/JFectch/README.md

 To run jfetch, use `cd dist` and then `java -jar JFetch.jar`

 ## Common problems and solutions
-1) JFetch relies on bash to fetch some information from your system.
+➊ JFetch relies on bash to fetch some information from your system.
 If it gives off any type of error such as `/bin/bash not found`
 - You will need to copy the bash binary from its original place to /bin and re run the project or create a symbolic link
 - You will need to make sure bash is installed on your system

-2) JFetch requires execution permition to run
+➋ JFetch requires execution permission to run
-- You will have to use `chmod +x JFetch.jar` to give it permition to run
+- You will have to use `chmod +x JFetch.jar` to give it permission to run

 ##
 Copyright (c) 2025 AndronikosGl.
 All rights reserved.